sriramab/gamamanual/References/PlatformDocumentation/RunningExperiments/ParametersView.md

 ## Modification of parameters values

-The modeler can modify the parameters value.
-In order that the modification to be taken into account in the simulation, he has to reload the simulation.
+The modeler can modify the parameter values.
+After modifying the parameter values, you can reload the simulation by clicking on the top-right circular arrow button.

+You can also add a new simulation to the old one, using those new parameters, by clicking on the top-right plus symbol button.

-If he wants to come back to the initial value of parameters, he can click on the top-right curved arrow of the parameters view.
+If he wants to come back to the initial value of parameters, he can click on the top-right red curved arrow of the parameters view.